 Chomsky, Laplace and Maxwell, I assume, are realists-their theories are models of the world-whereas Norvig is advocating a retreat from realism that goes further even than instrumentalism.
 Under his apparent view that science is about the observations scientists make, there is no place for inference or understanding.
 All that remains is statistical restatements of observations.
+Chemists have been able to produce unobserved molecules like plastics, and even unobserved elements like technetium and plutonium, precisely because they are interested in the principles of how particles combine, and not merely in what molecules and atoms they happen to have observed (Reiss, 2022).
+Those two particular elements were first synthesized and then found later in nature-they could only be synthesized if chemists were interested in something other than their observations.

-In contrast to such an empiricist perspective, I suggest that armchair linguistics appears to walk, quack and swim like the ducks of other empirical sciences, so we may as well treat it as a member of the flock.
+In contrast to Norvig's empiricist perspective, I suggest that armchair linguistics appears to walk, quack and swim like the ducks of other empirical sciences, so we may as well treat it as a member of the flock.